 Scientists say that the ancient sculptors got no further in their plans to transport this kouros since a route for the further transport of the statue would have needed to have been carved into the hillside, and this was never done.

 Most assume that it was simply too heavy to transport.
 Other reasons for the statue remaining unfinished are mentioned in myriad tourist guidebooks and websites.

-The reason could also be something as prosaic as that work on the gigantic statue had not been paid for.
-In any event, the spirit of this colossal statue lives on through the centuries despite its unusual nature, or perhaps even because of it.
+The reason could also have been something as prosaic as lack of funding for continued work on the gigantic statue.
+In any event, the spirit of this colossal statue lives on through the centuries despite its unusual nature.

 Naxos: Island overtaken by history